TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 configure your study.

-## 📄 About Sheet
+## 2.1. 📄 About Sheet
-The About sheet gives an overview of the structure of the spreadsheet, with a short description of each sheet in the spreadsheet.
+The _About_ sheet gives an overview of the structure of the spreadsheet, with a short description of each sheet in the spreadsheet.
 It also contains a legend for what the different colour codes mean throughout the spreadsheet.